Get Started

 Consumer adoption is accelerating faster than mobile commerce did.
 According to a Morgan Stanley AlphaWise survey of 2,000 U.S. consumers (Nov 2025), 45% had used ChatGPT in the prior month.
 A January 2026 IBM Institute for Business Value study found 45% of consumers already use AI for some part of the buying journey.
 And 38% of consumers have used generative AI for online shopping, per Adobe (2025).

 Platform infrastructure is production-ready.
-ChatGPT's Instant Checkout, which evolved from early shopping integrations in late 2025, is now live for all U.S. users, enabling direct purchases inside the chat interface.
+ChatGPT Shopping, which evolved from early shopping integrations in late 2025, is now live for all U.S. users, recommending products and directing shoppers to merchant sites.
 Etsy and over 1 million Shopify merchants are live.
 Google launched AI Mode with agentic checkout capabilities, with Wayfair, Chewy, and Etsy among early participants.
 Microsoft Copilot supports checkout via ACP.
 Perplexity offers instant purchasing through its PayPal-powered shopping feature.

 Open protocol standards are reducing integration complexity.
 Before September 2025, connecting to AI shopping channels meant custom integration for each platform.
 The launch of ACP (Sep 2025), followed by MCP's rapid enterprise adoption, and UCP's debut at NRF 2026 (Jan 2026), has created a standardized foundation.